EMRs we’ll cover:

-Regardless of whether you’re going with a free, open source or paid EMR, there are five steps you should always take before picking a vendor:
+Now, regardless of whether you’re going with a free, open-source or paid EMR, there are five steps you should always take before picking a vendor:

 1. Determine which functionalities are important to you.
 You should separate the “must-have” functionalities from the “nice-to-haves” early on, so you don’t spend time considering solutions that don’t fit your needs.

 For example, a free EMR may come with a patient portal, but charge a fee for the scheduling application.